-The US Foundation has established a third tier of grant making that will allow for the cultivation of relationships with non-profit organizations on partnerships that are:
+The US Foundation has established a third tier of grant making that will allow for the cultivation of relationships with nonprofit organizations on partnerships that are:

 The Foundation does not accept unsolicited proposals for our Strategic Partnerships.

-The Wellington Management Foundation gives Annual Grants to programs in our communities that improve the educational opportunities of economically disadvantaged youth.
-The Grant Recommendation Committee, which comprises employee volunteers, conducts a thorough review of each applicant and organization we fund.
-Our process begins each year in May, and grants are made each December.
-The Foundation does not accept unsolicited proposals for our Catalyst Gifts.
+The US-based Wellington Management Foundation gives Annual Grants to programs that improve the educational opportunities for youth in traditionally underserved and economically challenged communities in eastern Massachusetts, greater Philadelphia, Chicago, San Francisco Bay area, Toronto, Tokyo, Hong Kong, Singapore, and Sydney.
+The Grant Recommendation Committee (GRC), which engages employee volunteers to conduct a review of each new applicant and long-term grantee we fund, begins each year in June, and grants are made each December.

 The US Wellington Management Foundation is a Section 501(c)(3) public charity and is not open to investors.